-Because of power shortages in China, we may have to temporarily close our China operations, which would adversely impact our ability to manufacture our products, meet customer orders, and result in reduced revenues.
+Because of periodic power shortages in China, we may have to temporarily close our China operations, which would adversely impact our ability to manufacture our products, meet customer orders, and result in reduced revenues.

-China is currently facing a growing power supply shortage.
+China is facing a generally persistent and growing power supply shortage.
 Instability in electrical supply can cause sporadic outages among residential and commercial consumers.
-As a result, the Chinese government is implementing power restrictions to ease the energy shortage.
+As a result, the Chinese government from time to time has implemented power restrictions to ease the energy shortage.
 If we are required to make temporary closures of our facilities in China at any time, we may be unable to manufacture our products, and would then be unable to meet customer orders except from inventory on hand.
 As a result, we could lose sales, adversely impacting our revenues, and our relationships with our customers could suffer, impacting our ability to generate future sales.